 • Termination: Either side can end the lease by giving written notice or a proper termination letter, usually 30 days before moving out, or calling off the contract.

 If a renter wishes to leave on July 1, for instance, they have to tell the landlord before June 1.
 Likewise, depending on local policies, the landlord has to inform the tenant by June 1 or July 1 if they want to raise rent beginning August 1.
+For tenants wishing to leave, knowing how to write a non-renewal of lease letter is crucial.

 Pros and Cons of a Month-to-Month Lease